EvmosGov/dao-contracts/README.md

 4. Governance → Where proposals are created.
 In our example, there is an encoded function that will call on the treasury contract to release the funds.
 5. TimeLock → A time delay imposed by the governance before firing the encoded function, if the proposal passes.
 ```

+## Vesting Contracts

+VestingWallet `(contracts/finance/VestingContract.sol)` handles the vesting of native EVM tokens as well as ERC20 tokens for a given beneficiary.
+Custody of multiple tokens can be given to this contract, which will release the token to the beneficiary following a given, customizable, vesting schedule.